nathanfx330/redleaf/readme.md

 ---

+## ✨ From Text to Knowledge Graph: Automatic Relationship Detection

+Redleaf’s most powerful feature is its ability to understand the *context* that connects the entities it finds.
+It doesn't just list names and places; it reads the sentences where they appear and intelligently infers the relationship between them.

+> For example, imagine you are researching a historical figure by reading their digitized correspondence.
+A letter might contain the sentence:
+>
+> "After the telegram arrived from **London**, a meeting was arranged between **Mr. Alistair Finch** and the **ambassador** at the **Blackwood Estate**."
+>
+> Redleaf instantly pieces together the narrative, creating a map of explorable connections:
+> *   `[Mr. Alistair Finch]` → `and the` → `[ambassador]`
+> *   `[ambassador]` → `at the` → `[Blackwood Estate]`

+Now, you can click on the **Blackwood Estate** and instantly see every other document in your collection that mentions it, who else was seen there, and what other events took place on the property.

+This transforms your research from a linear reading process into an interactive exploration.
+You can follow a web of interconnected evidence, discovering patterns and links across your entire collection that would be impossible to find with simple keyword search.

 ## 🚀 Key Features

 - 📦 **Precomputed & Distributable**: Package and share your entire knowledge base for others to explore.